By Ian Portman

 To deflect blame for the misery of the working poor and the social catastrophe, a scapegoat was needed – and found: the Jews.
 Often adaptable and industrious, some Jewish citizens were doing well.
 Many were increasingly integrating into mainstream society and becoming more secular.

 Their new, improved status was, however, resented by those who were losing out to the dramatic economic shifts underway.
 Jews who had lived in Europe for hundreds of years were seen as foreign to mainstream society.
-This scapegoating was mainly tolerated – and sometimes approved – by nationalistic and right-wing parties.
+This scapegoating was mainly tolerated – and sometimes promoted– by nationalistic and right-wing parties.

 Late nineteenth century Europe was awash with myths about race and breeding.
 The pseudo-scientific racial theories of Comte Arthur de Gobineau, (Essay on the Inequality of the Human Races, 1855) considered northern European “Aryan” human stock to be superior to the lazy and feckless Celts and Latins.
 The British anthropologist, Francis Galton established the theory of eugenics in his work Inquiries into Human Faculty and Its Development in 1883.
 The doctrine of Racial hygiene (which provided the theoretical basis for the Nazis’ mass murder of disabled people) became fashionable.
 The German Darwinist and eugenicist Alfred Plötz (Grundlinien einer Rassenhygiene, 1895) focussed on “the degeneration of the Nordic race” (Entnordung).
 These themes were taken up and amplified by the mainstream press.